Groups with infinitely many ends acting analytically on the circle: Acknowledgements

+therefore up to replacing $g$ above with $g\psi$, it is enough to find a uniform bound for $c_{E(n)}$.
+This has been established with the previous Lemma~\ref{l:cEdistorted}. \end{proof}

-After the results of \S\ref{ssc:close}, we deduce the following key consequence: \begin{cor} Given $\eps_0>0$ and $\psi\in G$, there exists $m=m(\psi)$ such that the element $g_{\psi F(m)\psi^{-1}}$ is locally $\eps_0$-close to the identity in the $C^0$ topology in restriction to a certain complex neighbourhood of $x_0\in\NE$. \end{cor}
+As a consequence of the results of \S~\ref{ssc:close}, we obtain the following key fact.
+For notations appearing in the statement and proof, we refer the reader to the usual Notations~\ref{not:outer}, \ref{notation} and \eqref{eq:notation}. \begin{cor} Given $\eps_0>0$ and $\psi\in G$, there exists $n=n(\psi)$ such that the element $g_{\psi F(n)\psi^{-1}}$ is locally $\eps_0$-close to the identity in the $C^0$ topology when restricted to a certain complex neighbourhood of $x_0\in\NE$. \end{cor} \begin{proof} Given $\psi\in G$, consider the constants $C=C(\psi)$ and $L$ from Propositions~\ref{p:exponential-bound} and~\ref{l:cE} respectively.
+Then the quantity